openblockchains/bitcoin-ponzi/README.md

 > Austrian Physicist comments: The science on this is legit respecting the laws of thermodynamics.

--- Michael Saylor, Business Intelligence Billionaire
+### Anthony Pompliano, Bitcoin Cheerleader, Off The Chain Investment Newsletter Writer (100 000+ Subscribers)

 There are an increasing number of buyers, yet a decreasing amount of available Bitcoin.

 Any economics 101 student can predict what happens next.
 To the moon!
 Number go up!

--- Anthony Pompliano, Bitcoin Cheerleader, Off The Chain Investment Newsletter Writer (100 000+ Subscribers)
+### Bitcoiner (BTC), Greater Fool Investor

+WOO NUMBER GO UP!!!

+Who needs adoption when you can have institutional investors!
+Why bank the unbanked when you can bank the banks!
+Bring out the champaign because NUMBER GO UP!!!

+Am I price posting right?

+---